 Ice is one of the main components of the RICE principle: Rest, Ice, Compression, and Elevation.
 Ice is used to help reduce swelling and inflammation of the muscles or soft tissues.
-After a recent bout with Achilles Tendonitis, I learned a little trick for icing this area and it is from items you probably already have around the house.
+After a recent bout with achilles tendonitis, I learned a little trick for icing this area.
+A big plus: it uses items you probably already have around the house.

-Use a small Dixie cup.
-Since I run a running club, I use the small 5 oz Gatorade cups since we buy them in bulk by the thousands.
-Simply take a few, fill them up with water just below the edge, and put them in your freezer.
+Take a few small dixie cups, fill them up with water just below the edge, and put them in your freezer (since I run a running club, I use the small 5 oz Gatorade cups, since we buy them in bulk by the thousands).
 After frozen, simply tear the edges away and apply the ice to the affected area.
-When treating my Achilles these were so much easier to use because I could easily move them around the back and sides of my Achilles.
+When treating my achilles, these were so much easier to use – I could easily move them around the back and sides of my injury.

 Visit our Facebook page to share and find helpful running tips and motivation to keep your head in the game.